 An estate is subject to tax, and most people forget to take it into account.
 This is one of the factors that a competent lawyer will make sure to consider.
 That way, you know about all the tax considerations you need to make.

-Income taxes, on the other hand, can be deducted from certain assets that you leave for your heirs.
+On the other hand, income taxes can be deducted from certain assets you leave for your heirs.
 Without considering this, you may cause chaos for your beneficiaries’ tax situation.
 Talk to your lawyer in Fort Collins so that you know how to manage your taxes and create tax-free growth for your estate.

 Lack of Liquidity